yannaodh/sweeney-2015/README.md

-# sweeney-2015
+# A diffusive homeostatic signal maintains neural heterogeneity and responsiveness in cortical networks
-A diffusive homeostatic signal maintains neural heterogeneity and responsiveness in cortical networks; Yann Sweeney, Jeanette Hellgren Kotaleski, Matthias H. Hennig
+## Yann Sweeney, Jeanette Hellgren Kotaleski, Matthias H. Hennig

 To see the code used to implement the numerical diffusion method, see code/diffusion_minimal_example.py .
 Brief instructions on how to include this in an existing brian model are contained within.

 To generate the data for each figure run the run_simulations_figX.py script from command line using 'python run_simulations_figX.py' , where X is the figure number.
 A lot of text output will be created showing the progress.
-You will need to be in the same directory as the 'network_simulation.py' file, and
+You will need to be in the same directory as the 'network_simulation.py' file, and other .py files.

 Python with numpy and the brian simulator (briansimulator.org) will need to be installed.
 These scripts were tested on a machine with OSX 10.10, Python v2.7.10, numpy v1.9.2, and brian v1.4.1